darwindc12/bacdata_insights/README.md

 ### 1. Data Loading and Inspection
 - Load the dataset and inspect the initial few rows.
-- Display summary statistics.
+- Display of summary statistics.

 ### 2. Distribution of Bacterial Families
-- Count the number of bacteria in each family.
+- Count the number of bacterias in each families.
-- Visualize the distribution using a pie chart.
+- Visualize the distributions using a pie chart.

 ### 3. Habitat Analysis
 - Count the occurrences of each habitat.
 - Plot the distribution of bacteria across different habitats.

 ### 4. Harmfulness to Humans
-- Analyze the proportion of harmful vs. non-harmful bacteria.
+- Analyzed the proportion of harmful vs. non-harmful bacteria.
 - Visualize the harmfulness distribution using bar charts.

 ### 5. Correlation Between Habitat and Harmfulness